A Lesson to Learn: Antelope Enterprise Holdings Limited (AEHL)

 AEHL’s Market Performance

-AEHL stocks went up by 5.32% for the week, with a monthly drop of -4.48% and a quarterly performance of -7.97%, while its annual performance rate touched 14.46%.
-The volatility ratio for the week stands at 4.76% while the volatility levels for the past 30 days are set at 5.69% for Antelope Enterprise Holdings Limited.
-The simple moving average for the period of the last 20 days is 17.63% for AEHL stocks with a simple moving average of 7.75% for the last 200 days.
+AEHL stocks went up by 9.70% for the week, with a monthly jump of 6.91% and a quarterly performance of 5.00%, while its annual performance rate touched 18.55%.
+The volatility ratio for the week stands at 13.80% while the volatility levels for the past 30 days are set at 7.90% for Antelope Enterprise Holdings Limited.
+The simple moving average for the period of the last 20 days is 6.35% for AEHL stocks with a simple moving average of -2.37% for the last 200 days.

 Stock Fundamentals for AEHL